 It plays with the concept with Locke.
 When we first see him, he's got an awesome Obi-Wan sage thing going on, throwing knives at boars and such.
 In episode three, we discover he was a rather pathetic and needy guy before the crash, and that he was in a wheelchair before the crash.
 Episodes starring him only went further as the audience discovers exactly how pathetic and needy he is and why he's that pathetic, as his apparent destiny as someone 'special' is foreshadowed more and more.
 In season six, we discover that in the end, Locke was a pathetic failure who was used by everyone for their own ends, up to and including the Big Bad of the whole show.
 Huh.

 However, we do discover that Locke was absolutely right about things happening for a reason, and everyone having a special purpose.

-Damon Salvatore of The Vampire Diaries spends all of Season 1 slowly becoming more human and less evil vampire.
+Damon Salvatore spends all of Season 1 slowly becoming more human and less evil vampire.
 By Season 2 he is unquestionably an anti-hero but he has become even more of a badass than before, if that is even possible, such as when he tortured and then killed Mason Lockwood.

 In contrast to Kitsune, Japanese fox spirits, the Korean Kumiho went from benign and beneficial to vicious to finally Always Chaotic Evil (always).